 - Affords better documentation of code behavior.

-Other Benefits include: Developing code with good test cases makes it easier to refactor or restructure the system in order to improve the overall quality without affecting existing functionality.
-It also helps avoid regression bugs that might otherwise be introduced during the process of upgrading and debugging production systems.
+Other Benefits include Developing code with good test cases, making it easier to refactor or restructure the system in order to improve the overall quality without affecting existing functionality.
+It also helps avoid regression bugs introduced during upgrading and debugging production systems.

 Unit Test Disadvantage

-Unit testing can’t be expected to catch every error of a program.
-Because it is not possible to test all possible paths of the program.
-In unit testing, we are trying to find the errors from a specific unit of code.
-So here we can’t found integration errors or system-level errors.
+Unit testing can’t be expected to catch every program error because testing all possible program paths is impossible.
+We try to find errors from a specific code unit in unit testing.
+So here, we can’t find integration errors or system-level errors.

 - Test procedures are generally “informal”, so there is no standard way to write them;

-- They tend to be written by developers who understand the application internals, but not necessarily how they will interact with each other in different situations; 3-There are often only enough tests to guarantee correct behavior of units in isolation, not the proper integration of all units into a complete application.
+- They tend to be written by developers who understand the application internals but not necessarily how they will interact with each other in different situations.
+3-There are often only enough tests to guarantee the correct behavior of units in isolation, not the proper integration of all units into a complete application.

-The main problem with unit testing is that it doesn’t guarantee 100% correctness and it can only be used to test code written so far.
-To catch any errors introduced by later modifications, new tests must be added after each modification.
+The main problem with unit testing is that it doesn’t guarantee 100% correctness, and it can only be used to test code written so far.
+New tests must be added after each modification to catch any errors introduced by later modifications.
 This means that more time and money are required to develop software using this approach – especially when compared to traditional top-down development methods like Waterfall or pseudo-Agile approaches like Scrum (which completely ignore Automated Testing).

 Facts About the Unit Test

-- Unit test cases should be independent, and it should not impact any requirement change or enhancement.
+- Unit test cases should be independent and not impact any requirement change or enhancement.

 - The naming convention for each unit test case should be clear and easy to understand.